SMB network scans by nbtscan and nbtstat script in Nmap

 -s separator Script-friendly output.
 Don’t print column and record headers, separate fields with separator.

 -h Print human-readable names for services.
-Can only be used with -v option.
+It can only be used with -v option.

 -f filename Take IP addresses to scan from file filename. -f – makes nbtscan take IP addresses from stdin.